- About BJSS

 - Enterprise Agile®

-By Lizzie Willett, Head of Client Services at BJSS
+By Lizzie Willett, Head of Partnerships at BJSS

 2018 was the year of many things, but it’s clear it wasn’t the year of the retailer.

 It has been a year of Brexit uncertainty, ups and downs, turnarounds and collapses.

 It was the year Maplin, Toys R Us, Orla Kiely, Poundworld, Warren Evans and many others disappeared from the high street.